joerg-schneider/blizz/pypi_readme.md

 For this purpose, `blizz` defines two modules with Python function decorators, meant to be added on-top of the `load()` method:

-- `blizz.check`: defines several utilities to check a loaded Relation against the definition.
+- `blizz.check`: defines several utilities to check a loaded Relation against the definition
 - `blizz.apply`: defines several utilities for often occuring transformations to the Relation's dataframe